Rabia-Bashir/rules_data_ext/README.md

 # Rules for automatically extracting features
 The code uses Cochrane systematic reviews (.pub2) and their updates (.pub3) for automatically extracting the features (number of participants, total number of included trials, search dates and conclusions).
 For rules (regular expressions) development and web scraping, Pythgon 3.7 and its Beautiful Soup library is used.
 The figure Steps_AutomaticExtraction.png represents the steps involved in information extraction.
 The code uses DOIs of systematic reviews and their updates to send request to Cochrane library.
 All DOIs and PubMed IDs of systematic reviews and their updates are stored in DOI.csv file and code matches the DOIs for requesting the systematic reviews (.pub2) and their linked first updates (.pub3).
-After requesting, these are then stored in a folder named HTML_SystematicReviews before starting the feature extraction process.
+After requesting, these are then stored in a folder 'HTML_SystematicReviews' before starting the feature extraction process.
 This saves time to request for same web pages on running the code again.
 Therefore, each time this folder is checked prior to requesting the server.

 ## Method to extract number of participants
 def get_participants_info(doi, soup):